Looking for a classic Italian dinner?

 - Using lightly floured rolling pin, roll out dough to a 1/8-inch-thick circle on lightly floured surface.
 Gently pick up dough circle with both hands.
 Hold it up to the light to check for places where the dough is too thick.
 Return to the board; even out any thick spots.
 Let rest until dough is slightly dry but can be handled without breaking.

-- Lightly flour dough circle and roll loosely on rolling pin.
+- Lightly flour dough circle and roll loosely on a rolling pin.
 Slide rolling pin out (this will make it easier to cut since it will be folded into thirds); press the dough roll gently with hand and cut into strips of the desired width with a sharp knife.
 Carefully unfold strips.

 - Hang strips over pasta rack and dry at least 3 hours; store in airtight container at room temperature up to 4 days.
 To serve, cook pasta in large pot of boiling salted water 3 to 4 minutes just until al dente.
 Drain well.